itchio/itch.io/docs/general/faq.md

 ## Does itch.io support bitcoin?

-We previously supported Bitcoin, but our crypto currency processor, Stripe, has removed support for Bitcoin.
-At this time we have no plans to add a cryptocurrency support, but we may reevaluate them in the future.
+We previously supported Bitcoin, but our cryptocurrency processor, Stripe, has removed support for Bitcoin.
+At this time, we have no plans to add cryptocurrency support, but we may reevaluate them in the future.

 ## Who runs itch.io?

 [Leaf Corcoran][leafo] founded itch.io in 2013, and has expanded the company into a small dedicated team.
-If you need to get in touch with the team you can contact us on our [support page][support].
+If you need to get in touch with the team, you can contact us on our [support page][support].

 [leafo]: http://twitter.com/moonscript
 [ors]: http://blog.itch.io/post/112709605589/introducing-open-revenue-sharing